Yori-Mirano/elite-dangerous-route-widget/README.md

 ### Configuration and controls
+#### Via the config file
 A configuration `config.yml` file is automatically generated when the program is run for the first time.
 You will have to relaunch it for your changes to take effect (to return to the default configuration, all you have to do is delete the file so that a new one is generated).

+#### Via the GUI
-Otherwise, most of the parameters related to the display are directly configurable via the widget.
-To display them, it is enough that the view is greater than **400px height**.
+Otherwise, most of the parameters related to the display are directly configurable via the widget. **To display them, it is enough that the view is greater than 400px height**.

 The settings are synchronized between each instance of the widget.
 You can thus control the appearance of the widget inserted in OBS via the browser of your PC or another device on the same local network.